Thabo2012/IU-Habit-Tracker/README.md

 ## Tests

-Run pytest . test suit to start the testing unctions included in the modules and classes
+Run pytest .
+Start the testing functions included in the modules and classes

 # App/project structure